e271828e/Flight.jl/docs/notes/design/framework_design.md

 - **Deep connection paths** are allowed, with one structural rule: both endpoints must resolve **within the assembly type being defined**.
-You may deep-route into structure you declared (`Cessna172` routing its single `trn` input to `systems.ldg.{left,right,nose}.trn_field` in one visible block — no per-level re-exports); you may only connect port-level into submodels held **generically** (`World` connects `terrain.field => aircraft.trn` and knows nothing more).
+You may deep-route into structure you declared (`Cessna172` routing its single `trn` input to `systems/ldg/{left,right,nose}/trn_field` in one visible block — no per-level re-exports); you may only connect port-level into submodels held **generically** (`World` connects `terrain/field => aircraft/trn` and knows nothing more).
 This kills the re-export ceremony where it is ceremony, and preserves substitutability where the boundary is load-bearing.
+Operationally: a path may traverse any chain of concretely-typed fields and stops at the first generically-held child, whose exported faces are the only things addressable beyond that point — a rule about the *declaration's* knowledge, not the build's (a deep path into a generic child is forbidden even where the concrete instantiation would resolve it, because it hard-codes one implementation and breaks on substitution).
 - Paths are validated at build time; renames break loudly.
 - Fan-out is free (one producer, many consumers).
 The converse is strict: every input port takes **exactly one** connection, no exceptions (aggregation is junctions, §6).
+The rule spans levels: an input fed both inside a sub-assembly and by an ancestor's deep route is a two-producers build error — deep routing cannot silently double-feed.
-- No auto-bubbling of unconnected inputs in the first cut (implicit interface growth).
+- No auto-bubbling of unconnected inputs (implicit interface growth — and worse: the forgotten-wire error, §13.4 walkthrough 2, would be silently *promoted to interface*, climbing level by level into a live root slot nobody feeds, instead of failing at build).
 - Unconnected output ports: build-time warning.
-Unconnected input ports: build error (no silent defaults).
+Unconnected input ports: build error (no silent defaults). **The check is a whole-tree property, not a per-declaration one**: within a single assembly declaration an unfed child input is simply *awaiting a claim from above* — a sibling wire, an ancestor's deep route, or an `exports` entry handing the obligation up one level (§13.6).
+The error fires at the root build for any input whose obligation chain never terminates.
+The one legitimate terminus fed by no component is the root assembly's own exported input face — a root slot (§12.3).

 ---